Dr George Giuliani

 Executive Assistant and Delegated Secretary to the Board

 Since 2007, Lynette has been the Executive Assistant to the CEO and Committees of Management, which involves administrative assistance to the CEO and Senior management team and the Board.
 Her main responsibilities are to ensure all the business compliance is submitted to Consumer Affairs and ensuring all tender contracts and funding grant forms are signed and submitted on time.

 Lynette has previously worked in the insurance and superannuation industry and brings strong administrative and organisational skills to this role.
 Lynette has a Certificate II in IT and Diploma of Management.

-In her spare time, besides being a mother of 3 children, she enjoys dancing, camping and socialising with her friends.
+In her spare time, besides being a mother of three children, she enjoys dancing, camping and socialising with her friends.

 Divisional Manager Corporate Services

-A Chartered Accountant with broad experience who trained and worked with a Chartered firm whose clients spanned across diverse industries from NFP’s to ASX listed public companies followed by a number of years in the UK working primarily in the finance sector.
+Peter is a Chartered Accountant with broad experience spanning across diverse industries from NFP’s to ASX listed public companies, followed by a number of years in the UK working primarily in the finance sector.

-Peter holds a Bachelor of Economics, Macquarie University, Post Graduate Certificate in Human Services, MBA Modules – 1.
-Strategic Management; 2.
-Competing Interests, Choice and Conflict; & 3.
-Organisational Dynamics and Behaviour, ACU & is a member of the Institute of Chartered Accountants in Australia.
+Peter holds a Bachelor of Economics, Macquarie University, Post Graduate Certificate in Human Services and is a member of Chartered Accountants Australia and New Zealand.

 Since returning to E-focus in 2006, Susan Gorup has held the position of Manager of Employment Programs, which includes Disability Employment Services (DES) through the WCN Consortium, ACCESS Program (subcontracted through Job Futures) and the Apprenticeships Connect Program.